rodrigorc/lemon_rust/DOCUMENTATION.md

     Parser statistics: 74 terminals, 70 nonterminals, 179 rules
                        340 states, 2026 parser table entries, 0 conflicts

+The `-H` option dumps the numeric token values to a C header file.
+This is useful if you want to write a lexer in another language (say, C) and call it from Rust.
+The same constants are available as `pub const i32` values from the Rust module.

 Finally, the `-x` option causes *lemon* to print its version number and copyright information and then stop without attempting to read the grammar or generate a parser.